June 16th, 10:00 am

-Find engaging Game Shows your team won't resist.
+Find engaging virtual Trivia Games your team won't resist.

 Tea Vs. Coffee is an instructor-led session where your teams can hire a professional barista to learn how to brew their coffee.
 You can follow this with a tasting session where your teams can taste different blends of coffee or tea.
 An instructor can also send them packages or a kit for them to use in the actual session.
 If delivery of kits is not possible, they can also purchase the materials on their own.

-Start a battle to see who is got the best Taste.
+Start a battle to see who is got the best Taste + Jeopardy.